 - Tallow – From whipped to herb-infused varieties, beef tallow is making a comeback as a nourishing and nostalgic fat.
 Once a staple in traditional cooking and prized for its high smoke point and rich flavor, tallow is being rediscovered by consumers who value ancestral ingredients and are looking for oil alternatives.

-- Reduced sugar – More customers who are mindful of their sugar intake are opting for products that are subtly sweetened with real cane sugar over alternative sources – or simply sweetened with whole fruit, honey or maple syrup.
+- Reduced sugar – More customers who are mindful of their sugar intake are opting for products that are subtly sweetened with real cane sugar over alternative sources – or sweetened with whole fruit, honey or maple syrup.
 The council is seeing jam, chocolate and gummy brands leaning on real fruit in their products rather than high amounts of sugar for flavor and texture.

 “The 2026 list reflects how quickly ideas can move from emerging concepts to everyday favorites.
 It’s exciting to see how these trends will shape conversations in kitchens, communities and the broader food culture in the year ahead.”